Notes on the Geography of Sri Lanka: Nuwara Eliya

 An office supported by old rails.

 And so it is: until 1950, visitors to Nuwara Eliya arrived by narrow-gauge train from Nanu Oya, a few miles to the west.
-The tracks were then pulled up and the old station converted to the bus garage.
+The old train station was then converted to the bus garage.

 Drivers cleaning up at day's end.